 No Child Left Behind Act, 20 USCA § 6311(h) (6) (B) - Level of Student Achievement: The district shall provide parents and guardians with information on the level of achievement of their children in each of the required state academic assessments and, if applicable, timely notice that the parent's child has been assigned, or has been taught for four or more consecutive weeks by, a teacher who is not highly qualified.
+NCLB has been superseded by the Every Student Succeeds Act (ESSA), regulations will be released later.

-EC § 69432.9 - Cal Grant Program: Requires the school district to notify all pupils enrolled in grade 12 that they will be deemed Cal Grant applicants, unless the pupil specifically opts out of such notification.
-A grade point average for each pupil shall be submitted electronically for all 12th grade pupils who have not opted out.
-The written notice shall be provided to all 12th grade pupils and, for a pupil under 18 years of age, his or her parent or guardian, by October 15 of the pupil's 12th grade year.
+EC § 69432.9 - Cal Grant Program: The District shall notify all pupils enrolled in grade 11 that they will be deemed Cal Grant applicants, unless the pupil specifically opts out of such notification.
+A grade point average for each pupil shall be submitted electronically for all 11th grade pupils who have not opted out.
+The written notice shall be provided to all 11th grade pupils and, for a pupil under 18 years of age, his or her parent or guardian, by January 1st of the pupil's 11th grade year.
 The written notice shall specify the process for opting out within a period of time specified by the notice, which shall not be less than 30 days.
 The notice shall also indicate when the school will send grade point averages to the commission.